We Analyzed the Future Direction of First American Financial Corporation (FAF), Here is What We Found

 Sponsored

-The average price from analysts is $82.17, which is $27.47 above the current price.
 FAF currently public float of 105.34M and currently shorts hold a 2.47% ratio of that float.
-Today, the average trading volume of FAF was 870.79K shares.
+Today, the average trading volume of FAF was 866.64K shares.

 FAF’s Market Performance

-FAF stocks went down by -2.17% for the week, with a monthly drop of -14.37% and a quarterly performance of -27.83%, while its annual performance rate touched -5.43%.
-The volatility ratio for the week stands at 3.00% while the volatility levels for the past 30 days are set at 2.55% for First American Financial Corporation.
-The simple moving average for the period of the last 20 days is -9.34% for FAF stocks with a simple moving average of -17.25% for the last 200 days.
+FAF stocks went up by 6.36% for the week, with a monthly drop of -9.59% and a quarterly performance of -19.97%, while its annual performance rate touched -0.13%.
+The volatility ratio for the week stands at 2.46% while the volatility levels for the past 30 days are set at 2.59% for First American Financial Corporation.
+The simple moving average for the period of the last 20 days is -1.52% for FAF stocks with a simple moving average of -12.01% for the last 200 days.

 Analysts’ Opinion of FAF